thomvaill/log4brains/README.md

   - You can also provide a template of your choice (default: [MADR](https://adr.github.io/madr/))
 - Local preview of the knowledge base
   - Hot Reload: any changes made in the markdown files are applied live
-- Static site generation to automatically publish the knowledge base on a service like GitHub or GitLab pages from your CI/CD pipeline
+- Static site generation to automatically publish the knowledge base on a service like GitHub or GitLab Pages from your CI/CD pipeline
 - Supports multi-packages projects (mono or multi repo): global and package-specific ADRs
 - CLI to:
   - Create a new ADR interactively